woocommerce/woocommerce/plugins/woocommerce-blocks/docs/testing/cart-checkout/taxes.md

 ## What to test

-With taxes disabled:
+With taxes disabled: <!-- heading -->

 - [ ] You should not see "Taxes" line in the cart or checkout.

-With taxes enabled:
+With taxes enabled: <!-- heading -->

 - [ ] You should see "Taxes" line in the cart or checkout.
 - [ ] If the user address or store settings country doesn't have taxes in it, the value will be 0.